veertuinc/anka-docs/_partials/arm/Anka Virtualization/registry/revert/_index.md

 options:
-  -t,--tag <val>           Delete particular template tag or latest by default --all                    Delete entire template from registry --yes                    Do not expect user confirmation of the operation
+  -t,--tag <val>           Delete particular template tag or latest by default -a,--all                 Delete entire template from registry --yes                    Do not expect user confirmation of the operation
 ```